unknown321/wampy/angry_about/xda.md

 Okay, but what exactly it is?
 Is there some doc describing the format?
 Google: `site:xdaforums.com what is scatter file`.

-Google responds with 9 links of questions about getting the file, and [one (first one! could it be it?)](https://xdaforums.com/t/is-a-scatter-file-needed-for-building-a-custom-rom.4687546/) that says right there:
+Google responds with 9 threads about getting the file, and [one (first one! could it be it?)](https://xdaforums.com/t/is-a-scatter-file-needed-for-building-a-custom-rom.4687546/) that says right there: